"Cryptic Lineages" at Museum of the Moving Image

 DOWNLOAD EVENT PROGRAM (PDF)

-“Cryptic Lineages” presents a provocative exploration of emerging AI technologies through an expansive body of work that encompasses video, animation, sound, and artist books.
-The project premiered at the Museum of the Moving Image as a performance screening that included projection accompanied by Splan’s live vocalizations and the choreographed movements of a dancer.
-The work is materially grounded in AI-generated video with a narration read using an AI clone of Splan’s voice.
-The narration is accompanied by an ambient soundscape created with a machine learning technology known as “reservoir computing” using simulated muscle movement data.
-Together, these elements weave a poetic narrative that merge science and fiction through speculations on a future generated by the detritus of the past.
+“Cryptic Lineages” explores emerging AI technologies through an expansive body of work that includes performance, installation, video, sound, sculpture, and prints.
+The project premiered at the Museum of the Moving Image as a theatrical performance screening featuring projection, live vocalizations, and choreographed movements.
+A sensuous AI-generated video underlies a haunting narration read using an AI clone of Splan’s voice.
+The narration is accompanied by a data-driven ambient soundscape created with machine learning technology and simulated muscle movement data.
+Together, these elements interweave science and fiction through speculations on a future generated by the detritus of the past.

-“Cryptic Lineages” presents a provocative exploration of emerging AI technologies through an expansive body of work that encompasses video, animation, sound, and artist books.
-The project premiered at the Museum of the Moving Image as a performance screening that included projection accompanied by Splan’s live vocalizations and the choreographed movements of a dancer.
-The work is materially grounded in AI-generated video with a narration read using an AI clone of Splan’s voice.
-The narration is accompanied by an ambient soundscape created with a machine learning technology known as “reservoir computing” using simulated muscle movement data.
-Together, these elements weave a poetic narrative that merge science and fiction through speculations on a future generated by the detritus of the past.
+“Cryptic Lineages” explores emerging AI technologies through an expansive body of work that includes performance, installation, video, sound, sculpture, and prints.
+The project premiered at the Museum of the Moving Image as a theatrical performance screening featuring projection, live vocalizations, and choreographed movements.
+A sensuous AI-generated video underlies a haunting narration read using an AI clone of Splan’s voice.
+The narration is accompanied by a data-driven ambient soundscape created with machine learning technology and simulated muscle movement data.
+Together, these elements interweave science and fiction through speculations on a future generated by the detritus of the past.

 SELECTED RESEARCH SOURCES